devizer/Universe.NativeLinux.Interop/README.md

 ### taskstat for .NET Core and Mono
-Per-task and per-process statistics from the kernel for .NET Core and Mono.
-Metrics are CPU Usage, counters and delays caused by IO, swap-in, memory reclaim and trashing.
+Per-task and per-process statistics from the Linux kernel for .NET Core and Mono for x64, arm, and arm64.
+The metrics include CPU Usage, counters and delays caused by IO, swap-in, memory reclaim, and memory trashing.
+Supports a range of taskstat versions available in the wild starting from 7th on RHEL 6.
+In comparison to the [Universe.CpuUsage](https://github.com/devizer/Universe.CpuUsage) package it is linux only, but it provides much more details on CPU usage and IO activity by thread/process.
+Targets everywhere: .Net Standard 1.1+, Net Core 1.0-3.1, Mono 3.12+

-In comparision to the [Universe.CpuUsage](https://github.com/devizer/Universe.CpuUsage) package it is linux only.
+In comparision to the  package it is linux only.
 Targets everywhere: .Net Standard 1.1+, Net Core 1.0-3.1, Mono 3.12+

 ### Precompiled native shared objects
 Minimum libc.so/glibc.so version requirement depends on architecture